sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/billing-and-payment.md

-default stream account and created payment accounts), the funds first go from the users' address accounts to a system account maintained by the Payment Module, although the fund size and other payment parameters will be recorded on the users' stream account, i.e. the `StreamPayment` record, in the Payment Module ledger.
-When the payment is settled, the funds will go from the system account to SPs' address accounts according to their in-flow calculation.
+default stream account and created payment accounts), the funds first go from the users' address accounts to a system account maintained by the Payment Module, although the fund size and other payment parameters will be recorded on the users' stream account, i.e. the `StreamRecord` record, in the Payment Module ledger.
+When the payment is settled, the funds will go from the system account to Global Virtual Groups' or Global Virtual Group Families' virtual funding addresses according to their in-flow calculation.

 Every time users do the actions below, their `StreamRecord` will